supercharge/tsconfig/README.md

 ## Usage
-Create a  `tsconfig.json` file in your project and add the following content:
+Create a  `tsconfig.json` file in your project and extends the `@supercharge/tsconfig` [TypeScript config](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html):

 ```json
 {